Part 5 of 5

 Entropy explains behavior in a closed system.
 Entrapment explains behavior in a condensed but open system, such as a cloud of stellar gas that becomes a sun.

-It is universally assumed that gravity pulls the gases together into a dense form that becomes a star.
-I disagree.
+It is universally assumed that gravity pulls gases together into a dense form that becomes a star.
+I agree, but with the addition of Entrapment.

 Let's use a simple idea of a stellar cloud containing a swirling mass of atoms.
 In this cloud, there are areas of higher density.